 (Note: admission into the Pharmacy Program is extremely competitive.
 Earning the minimum academic criteria necessary to submit an application does not in any way infer or promise an interview or admission into the program.)

-- must provide three completed recommendation forms, one of which must be from a pharmacist;
+- must provide three completed recommendation forms;

 - must successfully complete the interview process;

 - must demonstrate acceptable written communication skills; and